top of page

 Centro de las Artes de Querétaro Querétaro, Mexico June 21st, 2024

-I was invited to participate at the 2024 edition of the FILMAQ (International Fair of Books and Audiovisual Media of Querétaro), where I shared insights into my creative process behind composing my cantata in Mayan "Ja' K'áax" back in 2016.
+On June 21st, 2024, I was invited to participate at the 2024 edition of the FILMAQ (International Fair of Books and Audiovisual Media of Querétaro), where I shared insights into my creative process behind composing my cantata in Mayan "Ja' K'áax" back in 2016.

 During an engaging conference at the Queretaro Center for the Arts, I discussed my collaboration with Maya poet Wildernain Villegas Carillo, whose poem I had the privilege of musicalizing.
 Likewise, I shared how I integrated Western instruments with Pre-columbian instruments to bring the cantata's unique soundscape to life.